bitrix24/b24restdocs/api-reference/crm/timeline/activities/index.md

 Universal activities are a type of activity with extended settings.
 In the card of a universal activity, you can synchronize the activity with the calendar, choose a meeting location with the client, add colleagues, select a client from a CRM entity, categorize activities by color, and choose a meeting room.
 Extended settings are available to employees on the Bitrix24 side.

-To create a universal activity, use the method [crm.activity.todo.add](./crm-activity-todo-add.md).
-To change the deadline of an activity — use the method [crm.activity.todo.updateDeadline](./todo-update/crm-activity-todo-update-deadline.md), and to change the description of the activity — [crm.activity.todo.updateDescription](./todo-update/crm-activity-todo-update-description.md).
+To create a universal activity, use the [crm.activity.todo.add](./crm-activity-todo-add.md) method.
+To change the deadline of an activity — use the [crm.activity.todo.updateDeadline](./todo-update/crm-activity-todo-update-deadline.md) method, and to change the description of an activity — [crm.activity.todo.updateDescription](./todo-update/crm-activity-todo-update-description.md).

 {% note tip "User Documentation" %}